Coronavirus: Start of UK peak expected soon as sixth death confirmed

 Elsewhere:

-– British nationals on the Grand Princess cruise ship at the Port of Oakland, California, will be flown back to the UK on Wednesday and will go into self-isolation
+– British nationals on the Grand Princess cruise ship at the Port of Oakland, California, will land in the UK on Wednesday and will go into self-isolation

 – Health minister Jo Churchill said some patients can expect to wait longer for NHS treatment as doctors prioritise those with more serious illness and multiple underlying health conditions first